 The Most Important Person in the World

 Walker Percy is a writer given to big, bold and baggy generalisations, which might seem like a big, baggy and bold generalisation itself.
 But Percy's generalisations seems of a specific sort: humorous, imagistic and oddly metaphysical.
 To justify the first two shouldn't be too difficult - to justify the third might take a bit more work.
 However, before getting properly started, we can offer a few of these generalisations to get an understanding of Walker's sensibility.
 Since our focus is mainly on The Moviegoer, let us start here.
 "He wears a jacket with lather elbow patches.
 Pipestem pants, dirty white shoes, and affects the kind of rolling seafaring gait you see in Northern college boys."
 "Kate parses it out with the keen male bent of her mind and yet with her woman's despair."
 "Nobody but a Southerner knows the wrenching, rinsing sadness of the cities of the North."
 But we see similar generalisations in other books too.
 "The TV studio audience laughed with its quick, obedient, and above all grateful Los Angeles laughter..."
-(The Last Gentleman) "A Southerner looks at a Negro twice: once when he is a child and sees his nurse for the first time; second, when he is dying and there is a Negro with him to change his bedclothes."
 (The Last Gentleman) "The only cure for depression is suicide."
 (Lost in the Cosmos) "School is disappointing.
 If science is exciting and art exhilarating, the schools and universities have achieved the not inconsiderable feat of rendering both dull."
 (Lost in the Cosmos)

 Lost in the Cosmos it should be said is a book of propositional generalisations, subtitled the last self-help book it often offers multiple choice answers to various questions and generalisations that Percy offers.
 For example, to the question "Do Americans, as well as other westerners, prefer sexual variety, both heterosexual and homosexual because...and offers five possible answers the reader can choose from.
 But in all three books, whether first person (The Moviegoer), third person (The Last Gentleman) or essayistically authorial (Lost in the Cosmos), there is a need to generalise from the particular without losing the particular.
 But this is where we can distinguish the particular from the singular: that unlike other southern writers including Faulkner, Flannery O'Connor and Eudora Welty, Percy is interested in finding the particular out of the general, not the singular out of the specific.
 Thus when O'Connor insists that "fiction has to be largely presented rather than reported.
 Another way to say it is that though fiction is a narrative art, it relies heavily on the element of drama", she acknowledges the dramatic art over the philosophically inclined musing (Mystery and Manners) Welty, who knew Percy well, says "I plan a story by its dramatic sense, not by a particular pattern."
 (Southern Literary Journal) In contrast, when interviewed too in the Southern Literary Journal, Percy reckons, "if you want to call me a philosophical Catholic existentialist, I would not object."
 Many a writer resists labels, Percy is quite happy to work from them, as if accepting himself as a generalisation whose particularity he seeks.
 He may offer it with an air of humour, but what interests him is the philosophical conundrum that fiction can help to identify, not the dramatic that fictions usually insists upon.